Berberine and weight loss: myth?

 Effective protocols recommend 500 mg taken 30 minutes before the three main meals, allowing for optimal bioavailability despite an intestinal absorption rate of less than 5%.
 This split dosage maintains a stable plasma concentration while minimizing gastrointestinal disturbances reported by 34% of users.

 Combining with sources of piperine (black pepper) or silymarin (milk thistle) increases absorption by up to 40% according to pharmacokinetic studies.
-A 4-hour window is recommended between taking berberine and probiotics, as the latter can alter its conversion into bioactive dihydroberberine.
+A 4-hour window is recommended between taking berberine and probiotics, as the latter can alter its transformation into bioactive dihydroberberine.

 Side Effects and Contraindications